Online advertising ROI or return on investment is a major consideration for anyone focused on response rates more than branding.

 The third and most important metric is the acquisition of a customer in one of the various forms described above.
+Variations on this concept include cost per transaction (they buy something) or cost per lead (they send an email or fill out a form).
 The following example clarifies how it works.

-As an example, let’s say a Web site wants to promote itself.
+As an example, let’s say a publisher wants to promote a website.
 The site has multiple revenue streams — its own ads from clients or third party sources and some transactional options such as an e-commerce application.

 The site runs a campaign of contextual ads costing $1,000 on one or more of the major search engines.

 At an average cost of 50 cents a click, the campaign generates 2,000 visits.
-Those visitors view ads or complete a series of transactions.
+Those visitors view ads, click on ads or complete a series of transactions.

 If the campaign generates $1,200 in revenue on $1,000 in cost, the return on investment is 20 percent.
 The formula: ($1,200 – $1,000) / $1,000 = 20%.

 If the campaign generates $1,000 in revenue, the ROI is 0%.
-It merely achieved the break-even point.
+It merely achieves the break-even point.

 The more accurate way to track the return is by looking at the labor involved in setting up and managing the campaign.

-The ROI looks only slightly worse if the total labor was one hour at $25 an hour, which might be achieve by focusing on only one or two high-volume keywords.
+The ROI looks only slightly worse if the total labor was one hour at $25 an hour, which might be achieved by focusing on only one or two high-volume keywords.

 What is a Good Advertising ROI?